Agy-code/MD-LMD-Classifier/README.md

     test.X<-  features of the test data.

-    test.Y<- class information of the training data.
+    test.Y<- class information of the test data.

     sigma_type <- This is the type of scatter matrix, that to be used.
 The possible choices are:
             'varcov' = usual variance matrix,